aasisvinayak/flymyshop/api/files/app/Http/Models/Address.php.txt

     }

     /**
-     * Each address belong to a user
+     * Each address belong to a user.
      *
      * @return \Illuminate\Database\Eloquent\Relations\BelongsTo
      */